shenrique08/LeetCode/README.md

 ## 📁 Structure

-The problems are organized by topic and difficulty:
+The problems are organized bydifficulty and topic:

 Each folder contains:
-- `ProblemName.java` – clean and well-documented code
+- `Solution.java` &&/|| `OptimizedSolution.java` – clean and well-documented code
 ---

 ## ✅ Goals